Adarsreg/gmail-filter/README.md

 # Mail Filter

 This project aims to enhance the email management experience by enabling users to connect to their Gmail accounts and filter out spam or unwanted emails from their inboxes.
-The project leverages OpenAI's API to classify emails into the following categories:
+The project leverages Gemini's API to classify emails into the following categories:

 - Important: Emails that are personal or work-related and require immediate attention.
 - Promotions: Emails related to sales, discounts, and marketing campaigns.